THE SIMPLEST WAY TO CONTAIN PROFIT: ELIMINATE IT

 Deliberate destruction

-transforms the meaning of innumerable
+and transforms the meaning of innumerable

-customs and events:
+customs and events.

-customs and events:
+customs and events.

 Next,